baillielab/comparison_of_RA_methods/README.md

 - J. Kenneth Baillie

 # data generator
-A common experimental output in biomedical science is a list of genes implicated in a given biologicalprocess or disease.
-The results of a group of studies answering the same, or similar, questions can becombined by meta-analysis, aiming at finding a more reliable answer.
+A common experimental output in biomedical science is a list of genes implicated in a given biological process or disease.
+The results of a group of studies answering the same, or similar, questions can be combined by meta-analysis to find a consensus or a more reliable answer.
 Ranking aggregation methods can be used to combine gene lists from various sources in meta-analyses.
-Evaluating a ranking aggregationmethod on a specific type of dataset before using it can support the reliability of the result since theproperty of a dataset can influence the performance of an algorithm.
-Evaluation of aggregation methodsis usually based on a simulated database because of the lack of a known truth for real data.
-Simulated datasets tend to be too small and neglect key features of experimental data, including heterogeneity ofquality, relevance and the inclusion of unranked lists.
-This script can generate simulated data to explore the performance of the aggregation methods as a function of emulating the common scenarios of real genomics data, with various heterogeneity of quality, noise level, and a mix of unranked and ranked data using 20000 possible entities.
+Evaluating a ranking aggregation method on a specific type of dataset before using it is required to support the reliability of the result since the property of a dataset can influence the performance of an algorithm.
+Evaluation of aggregation methods is usually based on a simulated database especially for the algorithms designed for gene lists because of the lack of a known truth for real data.
+However, simulated datasets tend to be too small compared to experimental data and neglect key features, including heterogeneity of quality, relevance and the inclusion of unranked lists.
+In this study, a group of existing methods and their variations which are suitable for meta-analysis of gene lists are compared using simulated and real data.
+Simulated data was used to explore the performance of the aggregation methods as a function of emulating the common scenarios of real genomics data, with various heterogeneity of quality, noise level, and a mix of unranked and ranked data using 20000 possible entities.
+In addition to the evaluation with simulated data, a comparison using real genomic data on the SARS-CoV-2 virus, cancer (NSCLC), and bacteria (macrophage apoptosis) was performed.
+We summarise our evaluation results in terms of a simple flowchart to select a ranking aggregation method for genomics data.
-It is based on the analysis of real genomic data and the simulated data generation model in the study of MAIC algorithm that samples a score from specific distribution for each entity to simulate the rankings.
-The investigated real data include SARS-COV-2 virus, cancer (NSCLC), and bacteria (macrophage apoptosis).

-The model ranks entities by figure Z for each entity generated from Gaussian distribution.
+The stochastic generative model in this study ranks entities by figure Z for each entity generated from Gaussian distribution.
 For entity k in experiment(list) i,

 <img src="https://render.githubusercontent.com/render/math?math=Z_{ki}\sim \N( {\mu}_{k},{\sigma}_{i}^{2} )">